 Australian Antarctic Science Season 2010–11

 Major science projects this season include continued research at Davis on the impacts of climate change and pollution on marine invertebrates; satellite tagging of fledgling emperor penguins; and Arctic-Antarctic comparisons of atmospheric phenomena.
 At Casey the ICECAP project enters its third and final season while at the Totten Glacier, scientists will measure the contribution of the glacier’s drainage basin to sea level rise and provide validation measurements for the CryoSat-2 satellite mission.
 At Mawson and Davis a hydrographic survey will map the sea floor to identify changes caused by local human activities and future climate-related impacts (such as greater iceberg scouring).
 A major marine science voyage to the Mertz Glacier region will begin studying the impacts of an iceberg calving event from the glacier tongue in February 2010.
-View the full list of 2010–11science projects.
-View a larger version of the map at right (pdf format)
+View the full list of 2010–11 science projects.
+Also see the map of the Antarctic science season 2010-11 [PDF].